Keys

 The SSH config directive IdentityFile specifies a file from which the user’s DSA, ECDSA, authenticator-hosted ECDSA, Ed25519, authenticator hosted Ed25519 or RSA authentication identity is read.
 You can use this to share your Windows OpenSSH key with WSL.
 Assuming you’ve created a key pair in Windows using ssh-keygen.

 Don’t want to copy over your ssh keys from Windows to WSL 2 Linux?
 Or generate new ones?
 Then share your Windows OpenSSH key with WSL 2!
 The OpenSSH config gives you the option to share keys using an IdentityFile directive.
-Here is how you can share your SSH keys between Windows 11 (/10) and WSL 2.
+Here is everything about sharing SSH keys between Windows and WSL 2.

 First start with creating a symlink in WSL from ~/.ssh to /mnt/c/Users/exampleuser/.ssh/.
 Substitute “exampleuser” with your user name: